GaniKoDev/to-do-list-v1/README.md

 >
 >> while creating my functions

-I added, deleted and drew lines and wrote them all as a code.
+Added, deleted and drew lines and wrote them all as 1 code.